Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Coexistence conditions

 While the freezing point thus lies well below the (avoided) dynamical transition $\varphi_d$, the melting point $\varphi_m$ approaches, yet remains below, $\varphi_d$ in all $d$ considered.
-Taken together with the coexistence pressure and chemical potential results, these observations suggest that hard sphere crystallization--albeit rare--is not significantly impeded by the slowdown of the fluid dynamics for $d \le 9$.
+Taken together with the coexistence pressure and chemical potential results, these observations suggest that hard sphere crystallization--albeit rare--is not significantly impeded by the slowdown of the fluid dynamics for $d \le 10$.
 Using the crude estimate $\widehat{\varphi}_f \approx 1.3$, and the high dimensional equation of state $\widehat{p}=\frac{\widehat{\varphi}}{2}$ we can also extrapolate the $d\rightarrow\infty$ fluid-crystal coexistence conditions as $\widehat{p}^\mathrm{coex} \approx 0.65$.
 Applying thermodynamic integration in this limit then yields $\widehat{\mu} = 2\widehat{p}$, and thus $\widehat{\mu}^\mathrm{coex} \approx 1.3$.
-This prediction, however, deviates from the extrapolated lines in Fig.~\ref{fig:coexistencePressureVsD}, implying that, as $d$ increases, either the scaling of the pressure and chemical potential becomes nonlinear or $\widehat{\varphi}_f$ decreases.
+This prediction, however, deviates from the extrapolated lines in Fig.~\ref{fig:coexistencePressureVsD}, implying that, as $d$ increases, either the scalings of the pressure and of the chemical potential become nonlinear or $\widehat{\varphi}_f$ decreases.
 Without guidance from a proper theory of mean-field crystallization to account for the evolving crystal symmetry with $d$, further speculation remains rather tentative.

 This scaling form nevertheless suggests a rough description of the relative stability of crystals across the dimensions considered.
-For $d \le 9$, odd-$d$ crystals have coexistence pressures and chemical potentials which lie below the trend line, while those of their even-$d$ counterparts lie above it.
-The latter are therefore relatively more thermodynamically stable than the former, with $E_8$ crystal being a noted example as its $\widehat{\mu}^\mathrm{coex}$ lies well below the overall trend.
+For $d \le 9$, odd-$d$ crystals have coexistence pressures and chemical potentials which lie above the trend line, while those of their even-$d$ counterparts lie below it.
+The latter are therefore relatively more thermodynamically stable than the former, with $\widehat{\mu}^\mathrm{coex}$ for $E_8$ lying notably below the overall trend.
 This feature likely reflects $E_8$ being in a sense the densest sphere lattice for $d>1$, given its near saturation of the Rogers bound~\cite{rogers_packing_1958} and its actual saturation of the more strict Cohn-Elkies bound~\cite{cohn_new_2003, viazovska_sphere_2017, cohn_conceptual_2017}.